Are you hating on small talk? Or, gasp! avoiding it?

 Making Small Talk on Social Media

 Speak kindly on social media, too!
 We make small talk with strangers all the time.
-Respects others’ opinions.
+Respect others’ opinions.
 Debating is great but do it without hate.
 Debate to come to a better conclusion.

 Making Small Talk Builds Strong Relationships

-Since there’s such a pervasive misperception about making small talk or chit chat, most of us don’t know how to do it.
-Remember that if you feel nervous to start a conversation, chit chat, or make a comment to a stranger, then they are likely feeling the same way.
+Since there’s such a pervasive misconception about making small talk or chit-chat, most of us don’t know how to do it.
+Remember that if you feel nervous to start a conversation, chit chat, or comment to a stranger, they are likely feeling the same way.
 Maybe even worse.